Leaflet/Leaflet/docs/SlavaUkraini/examples/video-overlay/index.md

 {% include frame.html url="example-nocontrols.html" %}

+`errorOverlayUrl` is a URL to the overlay image to show in place of the overlay that failed to load.
+The option is inherited from [`ImageOverlay`](/reference.html#imageoverlay).

+`alt` stands for the alt attribute of the image.
+Images alternatives ("alt" option) add valuable information for low vision or blind screen reader users.
+Image alternatives also benefit people who have poor or unstable internet, some cognitive disabilities.
+Moreover, it can improve the SEO of a website.
+The option is inherited from [`ImageOverlay`](/reference.html#imageoverlay).

+`interactive` is 'false' by default.
+If true, the imageOverlay will emit mouse events when clicked or hovered.
+It means that no mouse events are triggered.
+The option is inherited from [`ImageOverlay`](/reference.html#imageoverlay).

+You can find other options of `L.videoOverlay` in [`Docs`](/reference.html#videooverlay)

 Video overlays behave like any other Leaflet layer - you can add and remove them, let the user select from several videos using a [layers control](../layers-control/), etc.